 You should also plan for not having natural light, even if you don’t plan on working evenings.
 Sometimes a tool will cast a shadow over your workpiece, or there is a dark spot next to where a stationary tool sits.
 To avoid that, you should first plan where your tools will sit, and then plan the lighting placement and types accordingly – a table saw tabletop requires more lighting than the outfeed table, a drill press, and a scroll saw only need focused task lighting, and so on.

 This tip goes in two directions.
 First of all, it concerns your clothing.
 You should only wear will-fitted clothing when working with power tools.
-You should also remove all jewelry prior to start the power tool operation.
+You should also remove all jewelry before starting the power tool operation.
 Long hair should be tied.
 When you wear loose items, you are adding a hazard risk to yourself because long sleeves or jewelry hanging can get tangled in the tool.

 Second, you should wear safety gear at all times.
 Eye protection is mandatory, and if you are a Norm Abram fan, you are probably familiar with his safety warnings about wearing safety glasses.
 While he doesn’t mention earplugs, dust masks, safety shoes, helmets, or gloves, these are also some of the personal protection equipment that you should also consider depending on the type of power tool you are planning to use.